jonthysell/AsciiRename/README.md

 AsciiRename is a small command-line tool for renaming files with Unicode filenames into transliterated ASCII equivalents.

 It was made primarily to assist with managing media files destined for devices with no/limited support for Unicode filenames.

-It relies primarily on the [AnyAscii Library](https://github.com/anyascii/anyascii) to perform the transliteration.
+AsciiRename relies on [AnyAscii](https://github.com/anyascii/anyascii) to perform the transliteration and [libpu8](https://github.com/jofeu/libpu8) to build cross-platform on both Windows and Linux systems.

 ## Installation ##